imgag/ClinCNV/doc/somatic_CNA_analysis.md

 ### IGV tracks of coverage and BAFs and results folder

 _This step is useful if you go into in-depth analysis of each CNA in IGV.
-Useless otherwise (if you want to access the general quality of the calls)._
+Useless otherwise (if you want to assess the general quality of the calls)._

 In folder `/your_output_folder/somatic/tumor_sample-paired_normal_sample` you can find IGV tracks, clonality plot and `.tsv` file with the results table.